 Studies have shown that effective communication is important for good health outcomes.
 However, little is known about the types of communication that takes place between cancer patients and their “companions”—the friends or family members who accompany them to many or most of their cancer-related appointments.
 For this study, researchers will have current cancer patients, former cancer patients, and patient companions complete a survey about how they felt about their communication experiences.
 The researchers will use the information to develop a program that can help cancer patients and their companions communicate better during cancer-related appointments.

-Studies have found that cancer survivors who are overweight have a higher risk of having their cancer come back.
-This study is enrolling overweight or obese (BMI>25) survivors of colorectal, kidney, prostate, ovarian, uterine, multiple myeloma, or female breast cancer along with a friend or relative (buddy) who is overweight or obese who live in Alabama, Mississippi, North Carolina, or Tennessee.
-The researchers want to learn how a weight loss and exercise program affects the health behaviors of cancer survivors and the people around them, as well their overall health and quality of life.
+Studies have found that early stage cancer survivors who are overweight have a higher risk of having their cancer come back.
+This study is enrolling survivors of early stage colorectal, kidney, prostate, ovarian, uterine, multiple myeloma, or female breast cancer who want to lose weight, and a friend or relative (buddy) who also wants to lose weight who both live in Alabama, Mississippi, North Carolina, or Tennessee.
+The researchers will explore whether a web-based weight loss and exercise program results in weight loss and improves the overall health and well-being of early stage cancer survivors and the people around them.

 We need women with a history of breast cancer who have completed chemotherapy treatment at least 1 month ago and healthy women to help researchers gain a better understanding of the effects of chemotherapy on the brain.
 The research team is looking for volunteers age 35 to 68.